Markham New Condos for Sale

 Accessibility / Getting Around

 When you’re in Markham, York Region Transit connects you to where you want to go.
 YRT's local transit service links all nine of York Region's municipalities together - making it easy to travel around the entirety of the GTA.

-VIVAYork - Viva was the first rapid transit service of its kind in the GTA.
-It offers frequent, flexible and comfortable rides.
-Viva connects Markham, Richmond Hill, Vaughan, Aurora, and Newmarket while also linking the York Region with Toronto and its subway system.
+Viva was the first rapid transit service of its kind in the GTA.
+It offers frequent, flexible and comfortable rides, and it quickly connects Markham together with Richmond Hill, Vaughan, Aurora, and Newmarket.
+It also connects the York Region with the TTC and the Toronto Subway System.

 You don’t need to worry about schedules when you’re taking Viva transit because it’s so frequent.
-Stops are called "viva-stations" and have a ticket vending machine and a ticket validator (fares are on a proof-of-payment system to speed up boarding times), as well as a real-time "smart" display that lets you know when the next vehicle will arrive.
+Stops are called "Viva-Stations" and they have ticket vending machines and ticket validators due to fares being on a proof-of-payment system to speed up boarding times.
+There are also real-time "smart" displays that let you know when the next vehicle will arrive.
 Frequency is the hallmark of Viva rapid transit.

 Viva eases the strain on the region's congested roads.
 Viva is similar to YRT, but it is used as an express bus service with the ability to change traffic signals to help reduce delays.
 The YRT is also planning to build a transit terminal somewhere near Cornell soon.

 Metrolinx is the final piece in a three-part approach by the provincial government to prepare the GTHA for growth and sustained prosperity.
-Metrolinx has developed a Regional Transportation Plan for the Greater Toronto Area.
+Metrolinx has developed a Regional Transportation Plan for the GTA.

 By providing such alternative rapid-transit options it implements new opportunities to live, work and play in the same community.
 In turn, this supports less reliance on the automobile as the primary mode of transportation.